A simplified proof of the relation between scaling exponents in first-passage percolation: Introduction

-Despite numerous citations (both in mathematics and physics papers \cite{KZ, Krug, LNP, NewmanPiza, Wuthrich}) and the mystery surrounding \eqref{KPZ}, the existence and the `correct' definition of these exponents is still not established and these issues form part of the above conjecture.
+Despite numerous citations (both in mathematics and physics papers \cite{KZ,Krug,LNP,NewmanPiza,Wuthrich}) and the mystery surrounding (\ref{KPZ}), the existence and the ``correct'' definition of these exponents is still not established, and these issues form part of the above conjecture.

-For a certain definition of the exponents, the inequality $ \chi \geq 2 \xi -1 $ was proved and understood in the 1995 work of Newman-Piza \cite{NewmanPiza}.
+For a certain definition of the exponents, the inequality $ \chi\geq2 \xi-1 $ was proved and understood in the 1995 work of Newman and Piza \cite{NewmanPiza}.
 The other inequality, however, has remained elusive for more than twenty years.
-A recent breakthrough work of Chatterjee \cite{Sourav} proposed a stronger definition of the exponents that allows a complete proof of the equality \eqref{KPZ}.
-Of its many contributions, it was the first paper to introduce any idea about how to prove the inequality $ \chi \leq 2 \xi -1 $.
+A~recent work of \mbox{Chatterjee \cite{Sourav}} proposed a stronger definition of the exponents that allows a complete proof of (\ref{KPZ}).
+One of its main contributions was to give proof of the inequality $ \chi\leq2 \xi-1 $.
 The proof relies on a construction similar to that in \cite{SouravPartha}.
 One first breaks a geodesic into smaller segments and then uses an approximation scheme to compare the passage time to a sum of nearly i.i.d. random variables.
 The proof is then a trade-off between minimizing the error while maximizing the variance of the passage time.
-Assuming that the distribution is `nearly Gamma' (see \cite{BenaimRossignol} for a definition), the optimization can be achieved by carefully choosing different parameters in the approximation.
+Assuming that the distribution is ``nearly Gamma'' (see \cite{BenaimRossignol} for a~definition), the optimization can be achieved by choosing different parameters in the approximation.

-The main goal of this paper is to show a simple new idea that enables us to replace the main argument of \cite{Sourav} to prove the inequality $ \chi \leq 2 \xi -1 $ in the case $\chi>0$.
-Our proof does not use a `nearly Gamma' assumption on the passage times, and so applies to all distributions for which Chatterjee's exponents exist.
-Furthermore, this idea allow us to extend our theorem to related models like Directed Polymers in Random Environments, Last Passage Percolation and Euclidean First Passage Percolation.
-These questions will be addressed in a forthcoming paper.
-A secondary goal of this paper is to explain how the simplicity of our proof could allow to extract weaker assumptions on the model to guarantee that different versions of \eqref{KPZ} hold.
+The main goal of this paper is to show a simple idea that enables us to replace the main argument of \cite{Sourav} to prove the inequality $ \chi\leq2 \xi-1 $ in the case $\chi>0$.
+Our proof does not use a ``nearly Gamma'' assumption on the passage times, and so it applies to all distributions for which Chatterjee's exponents exist.
+Furthermore, this idea allows us to extend our theorem to related models like directed polymers in random environments and last passage percolation.
+These questions will be addressed in a forthcoming paper \cite{AD13}.
+A secondary goal of this paper is to explain how the simplicity of our proof could allow one to extract weaker assumptions on the model to guarantee that different versions of (\ref{KPZ}) hold.
+It is important to note that the cylinder construction we use has appeared in both \cite{Johansson2} and \cite{Wuthrich} to prove two-dimensional versions of the scaling relation for related models in either exactly solvable or Poissonized cases.